llarsen71/PyPE/doc/index.rst

 than regular expressions, they are also often easier to write.

-Parsing expressions use a declarative programming style, where the structure of a text input if defined and the information to capture is specified without indicating how the text input will be processed.
+Parsing expressions use a declarative programming style, where the structure of a text input is defined and the information to capture is specified without indicating how the text input will be processed.
 Once the syntax of the text input is described, the PEG parser can be passed a string and will return the data extracted from the string in a data structure that can be used in the